Neehan/book-template/README.md

 I have extensively commented in both `bookstyle.sty` and `latexbangla.sty`.
 They should be pretty easy to read.
 If not, please raise an issue.

 ### General Guidelines
-Your book should be partitioned by chapters.
-Each chapter should be placed inside `chap` directory, in its own file.
-Then add the chapter to `main.tex` with `\include` command.
+Partition your book by chapters.
+Place every chapter inside `chap` directory, in its own file.
+Then add the chapters to `main.tex` with `\include` command.
 Your figures should be placed inside `img` directory.
 They should also be partitioned by chapters.
-Lastly, your bibliography should be placed in `bookbib.bib`.
+Lastly, your bibliography should be in `bookbib.bib`.

-**`\parskip` and `\[...\]`:** In LaTeX, two blocks of text separated by a blank line are considered as separate paragraphs.
+**`\parskip` and `\[...\]`:** In LaTeX, two blocks of text separated by a blank line are considered separate paragraphs.
 In this template, the extra spacing between paragraphs (unless required for layout) is `4pt`.
 This causes some unexpected behaviours.
-Consider this:
+Consider the following example:

 ```
 blah blah blah